Routes Americas 2026

 Networking Lunch

-Smarter Airports: Leveraging Data and Passenger Experience for Growth
+Smarter Airports: Leveraging Data for Route Development and Commercial Performance

 Airports are under growing pressure to operate more efficiently, compete more effectively and deliver a higher-quality passenger experience.
-From smarter use of data and analytics to the rise of premium airport services and lounges, the airport ecosystem is being reshaped by technology, partnerships and changing traveller expectations.
+As technology advances and airline strategies evolve, airports are increasingly turning to smarter use of data, analytics and partnerships to strengthen commercial performance, respond to changing traveller expectations and inform route development.

 Overcoming the Supply Crunch: Navigating Workforce and Fleet Constraints